-The Board held eleven meetings in 2020.
+The Board held 13 meetings in 2021.
 Each of the directors attended at least 75% of the total number of meetings of the Board and each committee on which the director served.
-The average attendance of directors at Board and committee meetings held in 2020 was approximately 97%.
+The average attendance of directors at Board and board committee meetings held in 2021 was approximately 97%.

 M&T's Corporate Governance Standards encourage all members of the Board to attend its Annual Meeting of Shareholders, absent exigent circumstances.
-Of the nominees standing for election at this year's Annual Meeting plus Mr. Hawke, who is not standing for reelection, 17 directors were elected at the 2020 Annual Meeting of Shareholders and 16 of those directors attended that meeting.
+Of the 13 nominees who are current directors and standing for election at this year's Annual Meeting (plus the six current directors who are not nominees for reelection), all such directors (19) were elected at the 2021 Annual Meeting of Shareholders, and 16 of those directors attended that meeting, which was held virtually.